Armstrong limit: Hypoxia below the Armstrong limit

 Well below the Armstrong limit, humans typically require supplemental oxygen in order to avoid hypoxia.
 For most people, this is typically needed at altitudes above 4,500 m (15,000 ft).
-Commercial jetliners are required to maintain cabin pressurization at a cabin altitude of not greater than 2400 m.
-U.S. regulations on general aviation aircraft (non-airline, non-government flights) require that the minimum required flight crew, but not the passengers, be on supplemental oxygen if the plane spends more than half an hour at a cabin altitude above 3800 m.
-The minimum required flight crew must be on supplemental oxygen if the plane spends any time above a cabin altitude of 4300 m, and even the passengers must be provided with supplemental oxygen above a cabin altitude of 4500 m.
+Commercial jetliners are required to maintain cabin pressurization at an cabin altitude of not greater than 2400 m.
+U.S. regulations on general aviation aircraft (non-airline, non-government flights) require the flight crew, but not the passengers, be on supplemental oxygen, if the plane spends more than half an hour at an cabin altitude above 3800 m.
+The minimum required flight crew must be on supplemental oxygen if the plane spends any time above cabin altitude of 4300 m, and even the passengers must be provided with supplemental oxygen above a cabin altitude of 4500 m.
 Skydivers, who are at altitude only briefly before jumping, do not normally exceed 4500 m.

 Historical significance

 The Armstrong limit describes the altitude associated with an objective, precisely defined natural phenomenon: the vapor pressure of body-temperature water.
 In the late 1940s, it represented a new fundamental, hard limit to altitude that went beyond the somewhat subjective observations of human physiology and the time-dependent effects of hypoxia experienced at lower altitudes.
 Pressure suits had long been worn at altitudes well below the Armstrong limit to avoid hypoxia.
 In 1936, Francis Swain of the Royal Air Force reached 15,230 m flying a Bristol Type 138 while wearing a pressure suit.
 Two years later Italian military officer Mario Pezzi set an altitude record of 17,083 m, wearing a pressure suit in his Caproni Ca.161bis biplane even though he was well below the altitude at which body-temperature water boils.